tatsumi486/blogDump/extra.md

 The warden leaned backwards against the wall, eyes staring at the young man and watching the way he stared at his own fingers.

 "And then, here I am, a place with two moons."
 He rubbed the back of his neck.
 "Where I'm from, there was one.
 This whole thing is pretty crazy.
 No, I think I passed crazy a while back, so why not?"
 He looked up at the older man, "Why not be crazy a little longer, and get an answer for this?"

+The world changed because people pushed the boundaries.
+It was a big puzzle, just waiting to be found.

+Midoriya smiled up at the warden.

 ### memories